kokkos/kokkos-core-wiki/Testing-Workflow-Components.md

 The software test program components identified in the __Introduction__ are described individually in this section.
+This chapter presents multiple aspects of the Kokkos test program and identifies the role of each component of the workflow.
+Establishing a “loaded vocabulary”, the actual testing activities are presented in the following chapter; the importance of these components to the overall testing activities is described in this chapter.

 ## Repository Management